 - There are two forms of HCM: obstructive which leads to thickened heart muscle that blocks blood flow out of the heart, and nonobstructive which leads to muscle thickening without impairing blood flow.

-Two similar but different trials presented contrasting outcomes at ESC 2025, with MAPLE-HCM testing aficamten versus metoprolol in obstructive HCM patients, and ODYSSEY-HCM testing mavacamten versus placebo in nonobstructive HCM.
+Two different trials presented insightful outcomes at ESC 2025, with MAPLE-HCM testing aficamten versus metoprolol in obstructive HCM patients, and ODYSSEY-HCM testing mavacamten versus placebo in nonobstructive HCM.

-- For example, aficamten offers potential advantages over mavacamten including shorter half-life for easier monitoring, though its FDA approval is still pending.
+- For example, aficamten offers potential drug management advantages including shorter half-life for easier monitoring, though its FDA approval is still pending.

 - With how complex nonobstructive HCM is, treating it with cardiac myosin inhibitors may require identifying specific physiological subgroups to be more effective.